 Pumpkin Hummus by Ashley from My Heart Beets

 Try this slightly sweet hummus as a dessert or snack.
 It combines pumpkin, tahini and turmeric.
 Try pairing the dip with some chipped cucumbers.

 Lemon Herb White Bean Dip by Debbie from Dietitian Debbie Dishes

 This white bean hummus uses eight ingredients and takes just five minutes to make.
 It features a combination of rosemary and thyme, but you can experiment with other fresh herbs.

 Try these recipes and share any substitutions or surprises in the comments section.
-Don’t forget to unlock a coupon to use on your next Luvo purchase and sign-up for Luvo’s newsletter for more nutritious recipes and exclusive giveaways.
+Oh, and don’t forget to sign-up for Luvo’s newsletter for more nutritious recipes and exclusive giveaways.